hamarituc/gentoo-overlay/README.md

 `desfsh` is an interactive untility for accessing Mifare DESFire NFC tags.

+### LAPS4LINUX

+A client to access the Microsoft Local Administrator Password Solution.

 ### libfreefare

 A library on top of `libnfc` for accessing various Mifare NFC tags.